ken107/CarND-MPC-Project/README.md

 I began by modifying the code from the MPC quiz to use 3rd degree polynomial.
-Then testing with various waypoints, I visualized the solutions returned by the optimizer to verify that they merge correctly with the reference trajectories, and that actuator variables change smoothly over time.
+Then testing with various waypoints, I visualized the solutions returned by the optimizer to verify that they merge correctly with the reference trajectories, and actuator variables change smoothly over time.

 In the following 3 figures, I show plots of the solution trajectories and reference trajectories in the first cell, and the time curves for state and actuator variables in the other cells.